 For the summit ascent, two trailheads are possible:

-There are more routes, but in 99% people are reaching the summit of Rjautza by the normal ascent route (red dots below - CLICK on them!).
-Violet dots are the demanding SW ridge route.
+There are more routes, but in 99% people are reaching the summit of Rjautza by the normal ascent route (red dots on the map left - CLICK on them!).
+Brown dots are the demanding SW ridge route.

 It comes from the north, from Sereinig and is marked with No. 12.
 The marks are yellow circles with black number.
 Below, the route goes by the road, the middle part is an easy, marked path of T2 difficulty and the upper part is a medium difficult hike up of T3 (on the Swiss Hiking Scale).
 Even if it's only 800 m of ascent, the distance is considerable and in the upper part the path goes a bit up and down as well.
 So, count with some 2 h 30 min for the ascent.
 In winter conditions, this can be also a ski tour, difficult in the upper part!